Women in EdTech: Find Out Who Is Bridging the Gender Gap in Leadership

 Key Facts: Instructure currently has one woman on its leadership team and one woman on its board, but gets points for being fully transparent about its gender gap and for signing the Parity Pledge.

 Utah-based Instructure, which is best known for its Canvas LMS, appears to share a lot in common with other types of tech companies when it comes to gender.
 Instructure currently only has one woman on its leadership team and one woman on its board.
 In terms of broader leadership roles, however, there are currently six female vice presidents at the company.
-Jeff Weber, SVP of People and Places at Instructure, told eLearning Inside that Instructure recognizes their gender gap and now interviews female candidates for every open VP or higher role.
+Jeff Weber, SVP of People and Places at Instructure, told eLearning Inside that Instructure recognizes their gender gap and now interviews female candidates for every open VP or higher role to help promote women in edtech.
 Notably, Instructure also recently acquired Practice, a startup with a female co-founder, and she is now one of their vice presidents.

 Key Facts: Blackboard currently has two women on a leadership team of ten members.